 You begin to “register” students through the winter, spring and summer, and, on the first day of school, a student shows up in a wheelchair.
 Since you have a “registration” process that implies that all will be accepted, you are now in the position to make reasonable accommodation for this child.
 Is it possible?
 It may certainly be.
 You may need to switch classroom locations, and ensure that all classes and resources for this student be on the same level.
 You may also need to ensure that restroom accommodations are made as well.

 It’s not a matter of whether your school can afford to make those accommodations, or if you will be able to provide those improvements in a timely manner.
 You are obligated to, since the student has been “registered” to attend your school.
-“Application,” however, allows the opportunity to provide disclosure for any considerations which must be considered before the student can be “accepted” or “enrolled” in your school.
+“Application,” however, allows the opportunity to provide disclosure for any considerations which must be evaluated before the student can be “accepted” or “enrolled” in your school.
+As for the ADA, it’s been ruled that even a school’s Web site, as well as publicly accessible areas of the school, such as auditoriums and gymnasiums, need to comply with ADA precisely because they’re publicly accessible and not “private.”

 Can your school provide accommodations for children that may need special assistance?
 Perhaps you certainly can.
 It provides a great opportunity for students to act as a community to support and care for one another.
 And that’s something that you can’t find in a textbook or measure on a standardized test.